Zoom feature in editor

 Improved access to $LOOP$ macro variables

-The MPS model viewer is enabled for the merge commits in git log.
+The MPS model viewer is enabled for the merge commits.
 The viewer shows three panels - the center panel for the merged model and left and right panels for the models of two merged branches.

 Version Control: Root annotation improvements